telekom/LibNbiot/README.md

-# LibNbiot - Cloud of Things by NB-IoT
+# LibNbiot - A non-blocking MQTT-SN Library for NB-IoT

 The repository contains the source code for the LibNbiot, which allows to access the **Telekom Cloud of Things** with **NB-IoT** radio modules.